-Aptis team members have sat in your chair as an in-house transfer pricing or tax professional and understand the challenges of increasingly complex business flows, aggressive tax authorities, burdensome compliance requirements and the inevitable mismatch between the issues and the resources to resolve them.
+Having analyzed millions of transactions, covering trillions of dollars since our launch, the Aptis team members have also sat in your chair as an in-house transfer pricing or tax professional and understand the challenges of increasingly complex business flows, aggressive tax authorities, burdensome compliance requirements and the inevitable mismatch between the issues and the resources to resolve them.

-With our “Transition Champion” © approach, our former in-house champions are ready to come alongside an in-house transfer pricing professional to create a meaningful, implementable game plan with a call to action.
-This program is designed to leverage our education platform and tools to meet you where you are in the steep transfer pricing learning curve as you grow in your role as a value-added member of your tax team and your department's ‘go-to’ transfer pricing thought leader.
+With our “Transition Champion” approach, our former in-house champions are ready to come alongside an in-house transfer pricing professional to create a meaningful, implementable game plan with a call to action.

 Our team has been involved in transfer pricing since the formative days, having conducted the economic analysis accepted in court for one of the first transfer pricing cases, representing Yamaha Motors US in 1993, and operated under the first regulations in the world with the 1994 US Internal Revenue Code (IRC) 482 Temporary Regulations.